MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-meeting-room-guidance.md

 If you install Teams Rooms solutions or if you already have rooms that have already been deployed with appropriate Teams Rooms devices for their respective spaces, then you are well on your way to having great meeting experiences.

-*Audio:* Audio for these meetings spaces will be handled by the Teams Rooms solution and its Microsoft-certified audio devices.
+*Audio:* Audio for these meeting spaces will be handled by the Teams Rooms solution and its Microsoft-certified audio devices.

 *Video:* Video in these spaces will be handled by the Teams Rooms solution and its Microsoft-certified cameras.

-*Engagement:* Your end users will be able to take advantage of the complete Teams Rooms experience for their meetings, ensuring that everyone is able to join meetings easily and have great and audio and video.
+*Engagement:* Your end users will be able to take advantage of the complete Teams Rooms experience for their meetings, ensuring that everyone can join meetings easily and have great and audio and video.

 #### Best experience – Teams Rooms solutions used in conjunction with personal devices